CristinaBerga/CompChem-Tools/README.md

    A molecular visualization tool that processes a custom .xyz file format.
 The script uses RDKit to build the molecule and generate a clear SVG image.

+5. PES.py

+   A graphical user interface (GUI) tool for plotting energy profiles from data contained in Excel files.
+See PES_Example.xlsx

 RECOMMENDATIONS:
 - Visual Studio Code (Free) to run scripts.